mide42/ListOfLets/ListOfLets.md

 [homepage *quizlet.com*](http://quizlet.com).

+**Smartlet:**
+Synonym for *Phablet*, i.e. a smartphone bigger than usual, but smaller than a tablet; term only used in German speaking countries?

+**XMLStarlet:**
-**XMLStarlet:** Open source project providing command line tools for processing XML documents on several operating systems (e.g. Linux or Windows).
+Open source project providing command line tools for processing XML documents on several operating systems (e.g. Linux or Windows).
 Resource: [Overview article on the project's homepage](http://xmlstar.sourceforge.net/overview.php).

 <br>